UrbanPi/train-ticket/README.md

         >       But Step4&5 success, this is a fault.
 >    7. Find out why and fix it.

+#### Notes
 1. The code or git branch used in this fault is not the one mentioned in the [fault replication repository](https://github.com/FudanSELab/train-ticket-fault-replicate#f10-ts-error-logic-f10)
    The repository states that **ts-error-logic-f10** should be the correct branch but the code in this branch does not show the expected behaviour.
-2. The probably correct branch and code is **ts-error-normal-F10** in the fault replication repository, which is probably (at least the contents of `PreserveOtherServiceImpl`, which is the root cause of the injected error, are identical) also contained in the corresponding zip package at https://fudanselab.github.io/research/MSFaultEmpiricalStudy/.
+2. The probably correct branch and code is **ts-error-normal-F10** in the fault replication repository, which is most likely contained in the corresponding zip package at https://fudanselab.github.io/research/MSFaultEmpiricalStudy/ (at least the contents of `PreserveOtherServiceImpl`, which is the root cause of the injected error, are identical).

 #### Adapted implementation
+There is no need to adapt the implementation because the application allows duplicate document ids.
-To successfully reproducing this fault the following lines in ``PreserveOtherServiceImpl`` had to be commented in / activated:
+To deactivate this fault the following lines in ``PreserveOtherServiceImpl`` have to be commented in / activated:

 ```java
 /**********If user create a contact with duplicate ID，throw exception***********/